symfony/symfony-docs/templates.rst

 The `Twig`_ templating language allows you to write concise, readable templates that are more friendly to web designers and, in several ways, more powerful than PHP templates.
 Take a look at the following Twig template example.
-Even if it's the first time you see Twig, you probably understand most of it:
+Even if it is the first time you see Twig, you probably understand most of it:

 .. code-block:: html+twig